BoojiePanda/BoojieClearChat/README.md

 ## Installation

-1. Download `BoojieClearChat-1.2.1.zip` from the [latest release](https://github.com/BoojiePanda/BoojieClearChat/releases/latest).
+1. Download the packaged addon ZIP from the [latest release](https://github.com/BoojiePanda/BoojieClearChat/releases/latest).
 2. Extract the ZIP into your World of Warcraft `_retail_/Interface/AddOns` directory.
 3. Confirm the resulting folder is named `BoojieClearChat`.
 4. Restart World of Warcraft or enable **BoojieClearChat** from the AddOns menu.